-December 3 , (in thousands) 2022 2021 Derivative instruments designated as cash flow hedges: Currency forward contracts \$ 514,365 \$ 485,083 Derivative instruments not designated as hedges: Currency forward contracts 448,838 267,982
+December 31, (in thousands) 2023 20 22 Derivative instruments designated as cash flow hedges: Currency forward contracts \$ 634,676 \$ 514,365 Derivative instruments not designated as hedges: Currency forward contracts \$ 342,532 \$ 448,838

-As of December 31, 2022, \$22.8 million of deferred net gains on both outstanding and matured derivatives recorded in Accumulated other comprehensive income (loss) are expected to be reclassified to Net income during the next twelve months as a result of underlying hedged transactions also being recorded in Net sales, Cost of sales, or Other non-operating income (expense), net in the Consolidated Statements of Operations.
-When outstanding derivative contracts mature, actual amounts ultimately reclassified to Net sales, Cost of sales, or Other non-operating income (expense), net in the Consolidated Statements of Operations.
-When outstanding derivative contracts of Operations are dependent on United States dollar exchange rates in effect against the euro, pound sterling, renminbi, Canadian dollar, won, and yen as well as the euro exchange rate in effect against the pound sterling.
+As of December 31, 2023, \$8.1 million of deferred net gains on both outstanding and matured derivatives recorded in Accumulated other comprehensive income (loss) are expected to be reclassified to Net income during the next twelve months as a result of underlying hedged transactions also being recorded in Net sales, Cost of sales, or Other non-operating income, net in the Consolidated Statements of Operations.
+When outstanding derivative contracts mature, actual amounts ultimately reclassified to Net sales, Cost of sales, or Other non-operating income, net in the Consolidated Statements of Operations.
+When outstanding derivative contracts mature, actual amounts ultimately reclassified to Net sales, Cost of sales, or Other non-operating income, net in the Consolidated Statements of Operations are dependent on United States dollar exchange rates in effect against the euro, pound sterling, renminbi, Canadian dollar, won, and yen as well as the euro exchange rate in effect against the pound sterling.

-As of December 31, 2022, the Company's derivative contracts had a remaining maturity of less than three years.
-The maximum net exposure to any single counterparty, which is generally limited to the aggregate unrealized gain of all contracts with that counterparty, was \$7.5 million as of December 31, 2022.
+As of December 31, 2023, the Company's derivative contracts had a remaining maturity of less than three years.
+The maximum net exposure to any single counterparty, which is generally limited to the aggregate unrealized gain of all contracts with that counterparty, was \$2.9 million as of December 31, 2023.
 All of the Company's derivative counterparties have credit ratings that are investment grade or higher.
 The Company is a party to master netting arrangements that contain features that allow counterparties to net settle amounts arising from multiple separate derivative transactions or net settle in the case of certain triggering events such as a bankruptcy or major default of one of the counterparties to the transaction.
 The Company has not pledged assets or posted collateral as a requirement for entering into or maintaining derivative positions.